Zoom Student Guide

 Tips

-• It is highly recommended that you join sessions through the Zoom application or by clicking the link, rather than dialing in.
+• We recommend always joining sessions through the Zoom application or by clicking the Zoom link, rather than dialing in.
 Fees may apply when joining a session by calling in on a phone, depending on your phone plan and where you are located.

 How do I use Zoom?

-Click any bar below to find instructions and tips for using Zoom.
+Click any accordion bar below to find instructions and tips for using Zoom.

 Expand All